 Audio version narrated by January LaVoy.

 The Paper Menagerie and Other Stories (March 18, 2016): a collection of my short fiction (SF, F, magic realism, historical, etc.)

 Audio version narrated by Corey Brill and Joy Osmansk.

 I’m also the translator for Liu Cixin’s hard SF novel, The Three-Body Problem (2014), which won the 2015 Hugo Award for Best Novel, the first translated novel to ever win that honor.
 President Obama called it “wildly imaginative, very interesting.”
 The concluding volume of the “Three Body” trilogy, Death’s End, was published in 2016.

 I edited and translated the first English-language collection of contemporary Chinese SFF, Invisible Planets (November 1, 2016).
 Kirkus gave it a starred review, describing it as “a phenomenal anthology of short speculative fiction.”

-I have a monthly mailing list for news about my novels, appearances, and other projects such as translations.
+I have an occasional mailing list for news about my novels, appearances, and other projects such as translations and talks.
 If you’re interested, please sign up on the linked form.
 Thank you for your support!

 - For information about my upcoming events, look here.